bwsw/sj-platform/SJDocs/source/SJ_Modules.rst

 Regex Input Module
 """"""""""""""""""""""""

 This module is provided via Sonatype repository and it extends *InputStreamingExecutor* interface.
-Its aim is to process input stream of strings using regexp rules and create `InputEnvelope` instance which stores all data as ``AvroRecord`` inside.
+Its aim is to process input stream of strings using RegExp rules and create `InputEnvelope` instance which stores all data as ``AvroRecord`` inside.
 Thus, it takes the free-form data, filter and convert them into Avro Records.

 **Policy**

-Regex input uses the following policies:
+Regex input module uses the following policies:

 1. first-match-win
        To each data the regular expressions from list of rules are applied until the first match is found; then this data is converted into Avro Record and put into the output stream.
 Matching process for this data is stopped.